Hut: Marketing usage

-The term Hut is also used to name many commercial stores, companies, and concepts.
+The term is used to name many commercial stores, companies, and concepts.
 The name implies a small, casual venue, often with a fun and friendly atmosphere.
 Examples include Pizza Hut and Sunglass Hut.
 Kiosks may be constructed to look like huts and are often found at parks, malls, beaches, or other public places, selling a variety of inexpensive food or goods.
 Luxury hotels in tropical areas where guests are assigned to occupy their own freestanding structure sometimes call the structure a "hut", though such huts typically bear little more than superficial resemblance to the traditional concept of a hut.